 What Estate Planning Documents Should I Have in Washington?

 In addition to your will, you should create several other necessary documents as part of a complete estate plan.
 These include:

 - Power of Attorney.
 This document lets you name someone you trust as your agent to manage your financial affairs when you cannot.
 Some do this in case of incapacity or sometimes for convenience.
 You decide what power to give your agent and when the authority begins and ends.

-- Living Will.
-A living will or advance directive, or healthcare directive in Washington, states your wishes about end-of-life medical care and life-supporting treatment if you have a terminal or irreversible condition.
+- Health Care Directive.
+A health care directive, living will, or advance directive in Washington, states your wishes about end-of-life medical care and life-supporting treatment if you have a terminal or irreversible condition.
 You can also name someone to get your medical information and make health care decisions for you if you become unable to do so for yourself.
 Making these decisions yourself is helpful so the burden doesn’t fall on your loved ones.